-The main text of this section should not exceed 20 pages and should include the following details: 1) objectives and importance; 2) relationship to existing knowledge, prior research, and ongoing related research; 3) overall research plan (outline of research items, schedule, structure, research materials to be used, etc.); 4) description of research methods and procedures including research techniques and data usage; 5) social, scientific, and technical significance of research outcomes; 6) administrative procedures (see below); and 7) personnel (see below).
-(5) Social or scientific/technological significance of the research results, (6) Management procedures (see below), (7) Personnel (see below), and other details.
+The main text of this section should not exceed 20 pages and should include the following details: 1) objectives and importance; 2) relationship to existing knowledge, prior research, and ongoing related research; 3) overall research plan (outline of research items, schedule, structure, research materials to be used, etc.); 4) description of research methods and procedures including research techniques and data usage; 5) social or scientific/technological significance of the research results; 6) management procedures (see below); 7) personnel (see below), and other details.
 Please attach the necessary detailed information, such as reprints of the paper, as appendices.
 You should also be aware of addressing evaluation criteria and other items specified in this EO-RA4.
 Any substantial collaboration with individuals not referred to in the budget or use of consultants should be described.
 Subcontracting significant portions of a research project is discouraged.